 Sasha Pines, Arts and Science

-Pines founded Vanderbilt’s first Women in Business organization for students who plan to go into business after graduation.
-WIB, pairs students with women within the Vanderbilt Owen Graduate School of Management, alumni and female leaders throughout Nashville.
+Pines founded Vanderbilt’s Women in Business (WIB), an organization for students who plan to go into business after graduation.
+WIB pairs students with women within the Vanderbilt Owen Graduate School of Management, alumni and female leaders throughout Nashville.